goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 There is a benefit to using artificial tools, but we should also be mindful of the risks, the first of which being misunderstanding its value.

 A lot of companies these days are taking part in what I can only call productivity theatre.
 Hype pressures people to point to token spend, features delivered, or lines of code generated as if they’re indicative of anything useful being done.
-Pushed by leaders desperate to demonstrate they’re doing something with AI, many engage in the asinine, wasteful practice known as [‘tokenmaxxing’](https://zapier.com/blog/tokenmaxxing/), a textbook example of Goodhart’s law if I ever saw one.[^tokenmaxxing]
+Pushed by leaders desperate to demonstrate they’re doing something with AI, many engage in the wasteful practice known as [‘tokenmaxxing’](https://zapier.com/blog/tokenmaxxing/), a textbook example of Goodhart’s law if I ever saw one.[^tokenmaxxing]

 [^tokenmaxxing]: And a name almost as stupid as the thing it describes.

 Goodhart’s law states that when a metric becomes the target, it stops being a good metric.
 Superficial measurements of activity, such as money spent or code churn, should not be mistaken for value.
-And like a drunk man after a long night partying with his friends, some are now [staring groggily at the bill](https://fortune.com/2026/05/26/uber-coo-ai-spending-tokens-claude-code/).
+And like someone at the end of a long night boozing themselves to near-coma, they are now [staring groggily at the huge bill](https://fortune.com/2026/05/26/uber-coo-ai-spending-tokens-claude-code/).
+The party is ending.

-What research is telling us is that none of this frenzy has _automatically_ made things better.
+Before I said that LLMs are producing code that is legacy almost as soon as it’s out of the gate.
+This is not a matter of opinion: research is telling us is that none of this frenzy has _automatically_ made things better.

 [Faros AI digested two years of telemetry](https://www.faros.ai/blog/ai-acceleration-whiplash-takeaways) and concluded that while a superficial measure of productivity like code changes increased by almost a factor of 10, critical outcomes like stability fell off a cliff: monthly incidents up by 57%, and incidents-to-pull-request ratio up by 242%.
 And the problem is intensifying: the number of defects per developer went from 9% in 2025 to 54% in 2026.

 Once you take out the time wasted fixing [all the gratuitous mess](https://stackgen.com/state-of-reliability-2026/report), the remaining work is not moving much faster either.
 Agents generate code at an unprecedented rate, but vetting this code still hits human limits.
 As a result work is stalled for longer now than before.
 Time spent reviewing code has doubled on average and senior engineers are burning out, allowing more defects through.

-Fortunately, it doesn’t have to be this way.
+It doesn’t have to be this way.
 For example, [Intercom has reported double the code changes accompanied by a _reduction_ in defects](https://ideas.fin.ai/p/2x-nine-months-later).

 This is because _how_ they work matters.

 AI acts as a multiplier.
 It multiplies the consequences of both good and bad habits, and I consider healthy engineering practices to be a prerequisite for successful AI adoption.

 The [DORA 2025 State of AI-Assisted Software Development report](https://dora.dev/research/2025/dora-report/) backs my personal experience, with engineering discipline allowing higher quality and speed, and teams better attuned to the products they build and the customers they serve overall making better decisions.

-I should note that this multiplication effect is wildly _asymmetrical_.
+I should note that research on this multiplication effect shows it’s wildly _asymmetrical_.
 With poor engineering practices, AI yields exponentially worse results.
-Good engineering practices gives you comparatively modest improvements (but improvements nonetheless).
+Good engineering practices give you comparatively modest improvements (but improvements nonetheless).

 ---

-[Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming), a collection of software development practices designed to improve quality and responsiveness of teams to an unpredictable environment.
-It has been around since the 1990s, and while I’ve been an enthusiastic practitioner for the last _\<depressing number\>_ years, even I did not expect to see artificial intelligence help prove its value this much.
+[Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming) is a collection of software development practices designed to improve quality and responsiveness of teams to an unpredictable environment.
+It has been around since the 1990s, and while I’ve been an enthusiastic practitioner for the last _\<depressing number\>_ years, even I did not expect to see artificial intelligence help prove its value so much in this new age.
+I also did not expect to see the latent value of some of these practices come to the fore so much.

+For example, the value of [Test-Driven Development](/2025/two-days-two-hours-test-driven-development/), where you write a test and establish the success conditions for a single change _before_ any code is even written.
+It can be an effective tool towards clarifying and documenting intent.
+It also provides a deterministic way to check whether the correct behaviour came out of the agentic loop.

+The idea of writing tests beforehand is not an eccentricity, it’s to stop you and force you to engage with the problem before you attempt to solve it.
+Writing the test itself requires careful deliberation and discipline, because while automated tests offer a number of benefits, you cannot have them all at the same time.
+What’s more, bad tests --- tests that overreach, are ineffective, or fail for the wrong reasons --- will slow you down more than having no tests will.

+And refactoring, the continuous act of rewriting code to ostensibly ‘make it better’, can be reinterpreted as a way to _build understanding through recreation_, the same thing Richard Feynman’s blackboard quote alluded to.

+While I’ve had success with Extreme Programming, it may not work for everyone or every project.
+It _can_ be an answer, but you need to ask the right questions first.

-The understanding talk with which I opened this piece is relevant here too, as I’ve learned through observation that adopting these practices like a kind of cargo cult, without understanding what you should be getting out of them, can be a terrible, alienating move.
+The understanding talk with which I opened this piece is relevant when talking about adopting XP, as I’ve learned through observation that adopting these practices like a kind of cargo cult, without an appreciation of what you should be getting out of them, can be a terrible, alienating move.

+Kent Beck, who developed Extreme Programming and co-signed the Agile Manifesto, shared his own experiences with [augmented coding](https://newsletter.kentbeck.com/p/augmented-coding-beyond-the-vibes) and reports that while AI can take on much of the mechanical work, you still need to be an engaged participant.

+Human in the loop is the only sensible default unless you’re prepared to hand over maintenance of your product to a thing you do not control.
+Are you prepared to pay the rising token costs?
+Do you have a plan for [when your agent blacks out](https://www.linkedin.com/pulse/claudes-outages-show-dark-side-ai-productivity-total-system-lam-osbjc/)?

-Much like AI, none of these practices will build understanding for you.
+No tools or practices will build understanding for you.
 They are aids.

-Kent Beck, who developed Extreme Programming and co-signed the Agile Manifesto, shared his own experiences with [augmented coding](https://newsletter.kentbeck.com/p/augmented-coding-beyond-the-vibes) and reports that while AI can take on much of the mechanical work, you still need to be an engaged participant.

-While I’ve had success with XP, it may not work for everyone or every project.
-It _can_ be an answer, but you have to ask the right questions first.

-_Continues..._
+You are still expected to put in the work.